 PART II APPLICATIONS: Empirical Analyses in Microeconomics

-- The document containing the exercises and the data sets will be made available on the sakai course site. - The due dates to hand in a hard copy of your completed work will be announced in the class. - (20) Statistical estimation of the demand for gasoline in the US.
-Estimation of income and substitution effects of an increase in gasoline tax. - (21) Statistical estimation of cost functions and economies (or diseconomies) of scale for US banks.
+- Statistical estimation of the demand for gasoline in the US.
+Estimation of income and substitution effects of an increase in gasoline tax. - Statistical estimation of cost functions and economies (or diseconomies) of scale for US banks.